dlmutiny/DAIP/README.md

 # DAIP
-Domain Array Index Prediction through Image Recognition uses Computer Vision and Machine Learning to predict the future Array of a Domain.
+Domain Array Index Prediction through Image Recognition is a meathod for predicting the future Array of a Domain.

 I'm developing a method for indexing the number of surfers in the water at a surf spot at a designated time.
 With the recorded data, predictions can be made on crowed levels on future time and dates.